DispatchNet/TRE/README.md

 # TRE
 Both the send files and the WIPs
+Firstly,
+	git fetch

+Alternatively, to pull the repository:
+	git pull <link>

+For branches:
+	git switch <branch_name>

-Remember to:
+To push, remember to:

-	tag the version appropriately
+	tag the version appropriately (see below)

-	add
+	git add -A

-	commit (with a message)
+	git commit -m <"message">

-	push
+	git push

-To version, use:
+To create new tag:

 	git tag -a vX.Y -m "Version description"

 X is only incremented for major releases, Y is for all others

+	git push --tags